Title Image

 Sant Ffraed House Photography

-Below you’ll find real galleries, a quick venue guide, and my favourite photo spots, from the ceremony spaces to golden-hour portraits.
-I’ve also added a few timeline tips that help the day flow without feeling staged.
-I shoot in a calm, documentary way, then finish with a light editorial polish, so your Sant Ffraed House wedding photography feels honest, timeless, and properly you.
+Below you’ll find real galleries, a quick venue guide, and my favourite photo spots — from the ceremony spaces to golden-hour portraits by the lake.
+I’ve also included timeline tips that help the day flow without feeling staged.
+My style is calm, documentary-led, with a light editorial polish — so your Sant Ffraed House wedding photography feels honest, timeless, and completely you.

 If you’re checking availability, scroll to the blogs, then drop me a message.